-The region of Provence in southeastern France has so much to love: the French Riviera, lavender fields, epic landscapes like the Massif des Calanques, and rich cities like Avignon and Marseille.
+The region of Provence in southeastern France has so much to love: the French Riviera, lavender fields, epic landscapes like the Massif des Calanques, and the historically rich cities like Avignon and Marseille.
 And then there’s the food!
-Provençal cuisine is famous for its powerful flavors and simple, farm-to-table ingredients.
+Provençal cuisine is famous for its powerful flavors and simple farm-to-table ingredients.
 Provence’s warm, Mediterranean climate influences its cuisine, allowing for a variety of quality produce, herbs, and seafood.
 While traveling through the region, you’ll be sure to see plenty of dishes featuring olives and olive oil, seafood like sea urchins and sardines, and plenty of fresh fruits and vegetables.
 It’s a cuisine that is both complex and comforting, and that’s exactly why we love it.
-Read on to learn about some of the quintessential bites, dishes, and desserts of Provence.
+Read on to learn about some of the quintessential dishes of Provence, and once your appetite has been whetted, click here to plan an unforgettable journey to experience the flavors of Provence.

 Originating in the port city of Marseille, it should be no surprise that bouillabaisse is a fish stew.
 The word bouillabaisse comes from the Provençal Occitan (a romance language) word bolhabaissa, meaning “to boil” and “to simmer.”
 So what’s in this stew?
 Traditional recipes use at least four varieties of fish, mussels, and crab all sourced from the Mediterranean.
 For added flavor, plenty of vegetables and aromatics are also included like onion, tomatoes, carrots, fennel, leeks, white wine, potatoes, thyme, parsley, and basil.
 What’s extra unique about this dish is the way it’s traditionally served in Marseille.
 The strong and flavorful broth is the first to be served, along with toasty croutons slathered in rouille (a spicy spread made of olive oil, breadcrumbs, garlic, saffron, and cayenne pepper).
 After, the fish and shellfish that were cooked in the broth are served separately.
 The history of bouillabaisse goes back to 600 BC, when fishermen in Marseille would prepare it as a hearty meal after returning to port using shellfish and rockfish that were inadvertently pulled up with their nets.
 Today, some of the fish and shellfish used in a bouillabaisse include red rascasse rockfish, monkfish, conger eels, slipper lobsters, velvet crabs, and even sea urchins.